developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

     </preferences>

-**Note: To hide a custom icon from the EHS screens effected by this tag, set the tag value to "0."** The "Title Bar Icon Disabled" tag applies only to the home screen.
+**Note: To hide a custom icon from the EHS screens effected by this tag (and display the default EHS logo instead), set the tag value to "0."** The "Title Bar Icon Disabled" tag applies only to the home screen.

 ------